DSSGxUK/s22_buckinghamshire/README.md

   ### Generate datasets for predictions and final output
     dvc repro --glob prediction_*

+@Vanshika - we need directions on how to rerun the hyperparameter search from a checkpoint.
+To do this, the user has to change the LOAD_CHECKPOINTS value in the params.yaml file to true.
+When they rerun the pipeline with new data, they should set this to false otherwise it will use an old checkpoint for new data.

 # Expected data schema for Power BI dashboard:

-•	The Measures table(named as Measures_table) contains some measured valued we need to display on powerBI visualisations.
+The Measures table(named as Measures_table) contains some measured valued we need to display on powerBI visualisations.
 We can easily create new measure in PowerBI.
 You will need to implement these measures (name and formula are given):
 1. Att<85%
 - Att<85% = SUM(fake_test_dataset[att_less_than_85])/DISTINCTCOUNT(fake_test_dataset[upn])